RMSone/slick-cats/src/main/tut/README.md

 implicitly[Applicative[DBIO]]
 ```

-If therea Monoid exists for `A`, here taken as Int, then the following is also available
+If a Monoid exists for `A`, here taken as Int, then the following is also available
 ```tut:silent
 implicitly[Group[DBIO[Int]]]
 implicitly[Semigroup[DBIO[Int]]]